viniciuswoop/knowledge-base/README.md

 - [Software Quality Aspects](./QualityAspects/)
 - [Engineering Thinking and Pragmatism](./SoftwareEngineering)
-- System Design
+- [Refactoring] (./Refactoring)
 - OOP
 - [DevOps Culture and Practices](./DevOps/)

-If you find any topic that interests you and you’d like to collaborate, feel free to create pull requests or raise discussions.
+If you find any topic that interests you and you’d like to collaborate on, feel free to create pull requests or raise discussions.

 Thank you for the visit!